Encharted Cook

 The ingredients, from top left: cooking oil, eggnog, whipped topping, instant pudding mix, nutmeg, spiced rum, eggs, and vanilla cake mix.

-• Vanilla Cake Mix - Use any vanilla cake mix as long as it is a 13.25-ounce mix.
+• Vanilla Cake Mix - Using a cake mix will get the cake in the oven in a jiffy, so you can have more time with family and friends.
+Use any vanilla cake mix as long as it is a 13.25-ounce mix.
 You can use plain vanilla or French Vanilla.

 • Large Eggs - This recipe requires large eggs.
 For the proper proportion of eggs to cake mix, do not substitute a different-sized egg.